MicrosoftDocs/quantum-docs/articles/includes/tutorial-entanglement-local-include.md

     1. Uses the `M` operation to measure each qubit.
     1. Stores the number of measurements for each qubit that return `One`.
 1. After the loop completes, it calls `SetQubitState` again to reset the qubits to a known state (`Zero`) to allow others to allocate the qubits in a known state.
-This is required by the `use` statement.
+Resetting the qubit is required by the `use` statement.
 1. Finally, it uses the `Message` function to print a message to the console before returning the results.

 ## Run the code